Devaste/A2P_Cli/README.md

 - To run tests: `pytest tests/`

 ## Changelog
-See [CHANGELOG.md](CHANGELOG.md) for details on the 2.0-beta release and previous versions.
+See [CHANGELOG.md](CHANGELOG.md) for details on the latest stable release (v1.3) and previous versions.

 ## License
 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).